Sprinkles and Sprouts

 • Place a large skillet/fry pan over medium heat, add the oil and let it heat up whilst you get the pasta on.

-• Bring a big pan of water to a boil, salt it generously and then add the pasta, set a timer for a minute less than the packet suggests.
+• Bring a big pan of water to a boil, add the salt and then add the pasta, set a timer for a minute less than the packet suggests.

 • When the pasta is cooked remove 2 cups of the pasta cooking water and then drain.